abhijithremesh/SchedulingHeuristics/src/MaxMin/README.md

 ## Steps

+* Computing the task-VM completion time matrix of all tasks-VM combination.
 * For each task, determine its minimum completion time over all resources(VMs) which results in task-VM matrix.
 * Over all the tasks, Find the maximum completion time
 * Assign the task to the resource that gives this completion time.